-- Obesity – Excess weight put stress on the facet joints, contributing to cartilage deterioration.
+- Obesity.
+Excess weight puts stress on the facet joints, contributing to cartilage deterioration.

-- Disease – Gout, diabetes, rheumatoid arthritis, and infections can cause spinal arthritis.
+- Disease.
+Gout, diabetes, rheumatoid arthritis and infections can cause spinal osteoarthritis.

-- Genetics – A family history of arthritis or other abnormal joint conditions increases your risk.
+- Genetics.
+A family history of arthritis or other abnormal joint conditions also increases your risk.

 Many patients with spinal arthritis can manage their symptoms nonsurgically through a conservative treatment plan.
 Your doctor may suggest anti-inflammatory drugs, hot/cold compresses and gentle stretching, among other options.
 Lifestyle changes, like weight management, posture correction and quitting smoking may also be recommended.
 Surgery may be suggested in certain cases if weeks or months of these treatments fail to offer lasting pain relief.
 If you are in this situation but have concerns about the risks and difficulties of traditional open spine surgery, contact Laser Spine Institute.